TahaInc/heartwave/docs/UseCases.md

 Main Success Scenario

-1. User presses the power button
+1. User presses the power button.
-2. The interface stops displaying information (such as graphs and lights)
+2. The interface stops displaying information (such as graphs and lights).
-3. The interface locks
+3. The interface locks.
-4. The device turns off
+4. The device turns off.

 Postcondition